mrnagydavid/ex_szamlazz_hu/README.md

 See more in [the Tesla documentation](https://hexdocs.pm/tesla/readme.html#adapters).

+## Usage notes

+The wrapper does no validation of the input parameters.
+The validation of the input parameters is done by Szamlazz.hu API.

+The XML for the request is built using the [`xml_builder` package](https://hexdocs.pm/xml_builder) and thus the provided values are escaped when the XML is built.

 ## Usage example

 To create an invoice via Szamlazz.hu, the parameters follow the same shape as described in the [Szamlazz.hu API documentation](https://docs.szamlazz.hu/#xsd-scheme-compliance).